pjongjit/Park-eateries-map/README.md

-# park-eateries-map
+# SAVI-780-final-project

-Map of NYC parks and their eateries
+An interactive map of NYC Parks and park amenities, namely eateries and restrooms